rmullin7286/advent-of-code-2024/docs/Haskell.md

 This will define a list of integers from 1 to infinity, incrementing by 1.
 This is possible because the rest of the list isn't calculated until it's requested.

-Here's a few more basic things about Haskell you'll need to know before diving in:

-# The default list is a linked list
+Another quick important note about lists: the default list in Haskell is a linked list, not an array.
 You may know linked lists from intro Comp Sci courses.
 Linked lists are defined in C as follows:

 ```c
 typedef struct {